-Jacob Buchdahl successfully represents plaintiffs and defendants in a wide range of commercial litigation in federal and state courts and before arbitration panels.
-On the plaintiff’s side, Buchdahl was lead counsel in the first case brought by a bond insurance company against an RMBS issuer to go to trial, winning a complete victory in Manhattan federal court in February 2013 that has been described in the press as a “game-changer” and a “turning point in the MBS wars.”
+Selected by Benchmark Litigation as one of the Top 100 Trial Lawyers in America, Jacob Buchdahl represents plaintiffs and defendants in a wide range of commercial litigation in federal and state courts and before arbitration panels across the United States.
+On the plaintiff’s side, Buchdahl was lead counsel in the first case brought by a bond insurance company against an RMBS issuer to go to trial, winning a complete victory in Manhattan federal court that was described in the press as a “game-changer” and a “turning point in the MBS wars.”
 For the defense, Buchdahl has obtained summary judgments establishing a pharmaceutical company’s exclusive license of a promising cancer treatment; rejecting trademark infringement claims against a clothing company; and defeating state RICO and other claims brought against a prominent hedge fund relating to short-selling.

-Before joining Susman Godfrey, Buchdahl was a member of the Public Corruption Unit in the United States Attorney’s Office for the Southern District of New York, where he investigated and prosecuted criminal conduct in federal, state, and local government and at the United Nations.
-Buchdahl never lost a jury verdict in his five years as a federal prosecutor, convicting sixteen defendants at ten different trials, including the former highest-ranking Russian at the UN on money-laundering charges and the President of a broker-dealer in a multi-million dollar securities fraud.
-In addition, Buchdahl filed over twenty briefs and argued more than ten appeals before the United States Court of Appeals for the Second Circuit.
-Prior to his government service, from 1999 until 2002, Buchdahl was an associate at Davis Polk & Wardwell in New York.
+Before joining Susman Godfrey, Buchdahl was a member of the Public Corruption Unit in the United States Attorney’s Office for the Southern District of New York, where he investigated and prosecuted criminal conduct in federal, state, and local government.
+In ten jury trials as a federal prosecutor, Buchdahl convicted sixteen defendants, including the former highest-ranking Russian at the United Nations on money-laundering charges.

-Buchdahl lives in New York City with his wife Angela, the Senior Cantor at Central Synagogue, and their three children Gabriel, Eli, and Rose.
+Buchdahl lives in New York City with his wife Angela, the Senior Rabbi of Central Synagogue, and their three children Gabriel, Eli, and Rose.
 Buchdahl is a member of the Board of Trustees of the Abraham Joshua Heschel School and of the Board of Directors of Recess Activities, Inc.

 Yale College (B.A., magna cum laude, 1994)